 The Education and Outreach programs at the Center for Nanoscale Science (a NSF funded MRSEC) provide opportunities for children and youth, teachers, parents, undergraduates, the general public, and anyone with an interest in science to learn about nano and micro-scale science and engineering.
 The Center is at the cutting edge of materials research, a field that touches our every day lives and has the potential to solve many of the world's current and future challenges.
 As a result, programs are designed to share this knowledge, explain the importance of materials research, encourage interest and excitement, and inspire the next generation of researchers to get involved.

 Center researchers are the key participants in all programs.
 In addition to the expertise and knowledge that they bring directly from the lab, graduate students, postdocs, and faculty gain valuable experience communicating their own research, representing their field of study, and exploring the wonder of science and technology with both general and specialized audiences.
-An intentional structure is used by the Center to engage student researchers in areas that best suite their personal interests and professional goals for the given year.
+An intentional structure is used by the Center to engage student researchers in areas that best suit their personal interests and professional goals for the given year.
 Activities are designed to build professional networks and personal connections between individuals across IRG's, research groups, the broader Penn State materials community, and beyond.

 Graduate Student - Postdoc Advisory Committee

-The contributions, input, needs, and opinions of graduate students and postdoc members are a key, valued, and important part of the life of the Center.
-As a result, the Center leadership meets 3-4x per year with student and postdoc representatives from each IRG and Outreach Team for open, two-way discussions.
-This personal, direct interaction provides an additional channel of effective communication across the organization that increase a true sense of community.
+The input, needs, experiences and opinions of graduate students and postdoc members are a valued and essential component of the life of the Center.
+As a result, Center leadership meets 3-4x per year with student and postdoc representatives from each IRG and Outreach Team for open, two-way discussions.
+This personal, direct, two-way interaction provides an additional channel of effective communication across the organization that increases a true sense of MRSEC identity and community.